PlusPeter/assignment-ps/README.md

 }
 ```

 When you run the program, it publishes 10 messages on this topic.
-From data 1 to 5 of type A and from data 1 to 5 of type B.
+With data from 1 to 5 of type A and from 1 to 5 of type B.

 Make sure that the messages are correctly delivered on the topic.